epfl-ada/ada-2024-project-ackthuallydeadalready/README.md

 For this we will use the additional dataset of questions to the candidate.
 We first find all the references to the questions in the comments.
 We then conduct a sentiment analysis of those comments and extract the ones with the strongest reactions(positive or negative) by using the polarity score or label probability.
 Next, out of those comments we extract the corresponding questions and their main topic.
 2. **Which topics have swayed people’s opinion ?**
 We will  find which voters have changed their minds (this is easy to do as the history is in the comments).
-For all of these voters, we will aim to extract what topic made them change their opinion by analyzing the key topics when they changed their votes.
+For all of these voters, we will aim to extract what topic made them change their opinion by using topic analysis when they changed their votes.
 Do these topics correspond with the ones found using the questions and sentiment analysis in point 1)?
 3. **Do certain questions correlate with higher engagement?**
 Out of the topics in point 1), we find in each RFA whether they are overrepresented in the comments.
 This could help us find whether these topics are highly contentious.
 4. **Are the most important topics more often associated with either positive or negative sentiments?or both?**
 We will use topics found in point 1) and then find out if they are linked to strong sentiments in various RFAs.
 5. **Which topics appear most frequently in the entire corpus?**
 We then can find which topics are referenced the most.
 We will evaluate the whole dataset, divide it by each election and see whether there is a trend every year.
-Maybe some topics are important in the beginning of admin selection process and it began to die down over the years.
+Maybe some topics are important in the beginning of the admin selection process and it began to die down over the years.
 6. **Do certain voters often talk about certain topics only?**
 We will follow some highly engaged users and see if they often mention some of these contentious topics, or have a preference to mention some of these topics very often.
 In this case, do they tend to feel more positively or negatively (or both) towards them?This could help us to characterize voter habits.